Noman5237/base-stack/README.md

-# Paketo Jammy Base Stack
+# Base Stack

+Creating my own base stack by modifying the latest paketobuildpack stack

 ## What is a stack?
 See Paketo's [stacks documentation](https://paketo.io/docs/concepts/stacks/).